 Some patients have mild symptoms that are not progressive.
 Conservative management, such as headache treatment or physical therapy may be recommended.

-For patients with severe symptoms, or those with syringomyelia, an operation may be recommended.
-Surgery involves making a small incision in the back of the head and neck.
-It is possible to make the incision above the hairline and to avoid shaving hair.
-Bone is removed from the base of the skull and top of the neck to create extra room.
-This is called a suboccipital craniectomy and upper cervical laminectomy.
-The covering over the brain, called the dura, can either be thinned or opened and enlarged with a graft.
-Our recommendation for most patients is to avoid dural grafting to reduce postoperative discomfort and complications.
+For patients with severe symptoms, or those with syringomyelia, an operation may be recommended to create extra room at the foramen magnum.
+Surgery involves making a small incision in the back of the head.
+Bone is removed from the base of the skull and the first spinal ring.
+This is called a suboccipital craniectomy and C1 laminectomy.
+The covering over the brain, called the dura, is then thinned or opened and enlarged with a graft.
 Results are excellent in most cases.
-There will usually be improvement in the syringomyelia with treatment of the Chiari.
+There will usually be an improvement in the syringomyelia with treatment of the Chiari.
 Patients usually spend 3-5 days in the hospital after surgery.